kailaix/ADCME.jl/README.md

 ### Under the Hood: Computational Graph

-Under the hood, a static computational graph is automatic constructed.
-The computational graph guides the runtime execution and provides dependencies of  data flows for automatic differentiation.
+A static computational graph is automatic constructed for your implementation.
+The computational graph guides the runtime execution, saves intermediate results, and records data flows dependencies for automatic differentiation.
 Here we show the computational graph in the parameter inverse problem:

 ![](https://github.com/ADCMEMarket/ADCMEImages/blob/master/ADCME/code.png?raw=true)